datafly/SSMSInfoReports/README.md

 The reports are intended to be used with SSMS 2012 and later (they don't work with earlier SSMS versions) but they can get information from instances from 2008 to 2019.

-Sysadmin rights are required to run the reports: dmv, ole automation and extended stored procedures are used to access all information.
+Sysadmin rights are required to run the reports: dmv, xp_cmdshell and extended stored procedures are used to access all information.

 These reports are provided "as is".
 Even the risk is low, use with your production servers is at your own risk.